 To improve customer retention, you have to look at your entire customer experience.
 Your customer experience encapsulates everything the customer thinks and feels when they first encounter your brand.
 If you create a seamless experience that makes customers happy every step the way, you'll have a much better chance at retaining them.
 However, if your business falls short of customer expectations, you risk losing those customers before you even have a chance to make things right.

 Let’s look at what customer retention is, why it matters and some strategies that can help you improve customer retention.

-Customer retention refers to the ability of a company to retain its customers over time, focusing on keeping existing customers on board by building good customer relationships.
+Customer retention refers to a company's ability to turn customers into repeat buyers and prevent them from switching to a competitor.
 As a performance metric, it helps provide context around how well a business is keeping its existing customers satisfied with their product and the overall quality of service.

 Understandably, customer retention is influenced by the customer experience, which includes anything that impacts a customer’s perception and feelings about a company.
 Customer-facing interactions, such as support ticket resolution or how a brand communicates its values, are just a few of the elements that can affect a buyer’s relationship with a brand.

 Different from customer acquisition or lead generation, customer retention focuses solely on customers who have already completed a transaction with the brand, such as those who’ve signed up for a service or purchased a product.

 But retaining customers is about more than just transactions—it’s about relationships.
 Research shows that customers view their relationships with brands as similar to their relationships with their friends.
 By focusing on the relationships you have with your existing customers, the right retention strategies can turn retained customers into loyal customers, meaning they will continue to choose your brand even when presented with other options.
 These long-term relationships are key to creating the kind of brand loyalty that will help you weather the ups and downs of the market.